Kuwaiti Persian: History

 The Ajam (/ʕɐjɐm/) is an ethnic group in Kuwait composed of Kuwaiti citizens of Iranian descent.
 Historically, Persian ports provided most of pre-oil Kuwait's economic needs.
 The Ajam spoke a variety of dialects and sub-dialects.
 This mixture came to be called ʿīmi ([language] of the Ajam), over generations and generations, whereby the variety of Kuwaiti Persian developed.
 Husseiniyat Marafi is among the oldest husseiniyas in Kuwait, as it was founded in 1905, and reading there was initially in the Persian language.

 Up until the 1950s, most Ajam (both Sunni and Shia) resided in the Sharq historical district in the old Kuwait City, thereby forming a linguistic enclave which preserved the language for generations.
 They communicated in Persian between each other, and did not frequently mingle with Arabic speakers until the oil-led industrialisation of Kuwait City which scattered people to the suburbs.
 The linguistic enclave was not present any longer therefore the Ajam had to learn Kuwaiti Arabic to survive in the new environment.

 It is believed the Ajam community incorrectly pronounce various Kuwaiti Arabic words.
 There is an Ajami accent of Kuwaiti Arabic, which is sometimes a subject of mockery in the media.
 Most recently, the media personality Fajer Al-Saeed mockingly imitated the Ajami accent of Hassan Jawhar.
 The Middle Persian (Achomi) sub-dialects of Larestani, Khonji, Bastaki and Gerashi have influenced the vocabulary of Kuwaiti Arabic.

 Vocabulary

-ʿīmi has no official status and it is not standardised.
-As a koiné language, ʿīmi is often seen as a "childish" patois by the public.
+Kuwaiti Persian has no official status and it is not standardised.
+As a koiné language, Kuwaiti Persian is often seen as a "childish" patois by the public.

 Below is a table the compares some words in Kuwaiti and Standard Persian, as collected by Batoul Hasan.
 Some changes seen in Kuwaiti Persian are also common in other non-standard Persian dialects in Iran as well.